What to Expect from iOS 13 and its Impact on ASO

-Arabic and Hebrew to be added to the list of available languages for App Store product pages
+Addition of Arabic and Hebrew to the list of languages

 This is probably the most anticipated change for ASO in the next iOS version.
 While it was already possible to make apps available to Arabic and Hebrew speaking markets, up until now apps could only be promoted on the store via their default global listing (set in English more often than not).